As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Plenty of continuous and surge power for fridges and TVs
+• Strong continuous power for fridges, TVs, and tools

 Cons